-Because occupations involving physical labor dominate the local economy, Rosiclare is generally considered to be a blue-collar town.
-35.05% of the Rosiclare workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Rosiclare is a blue-collar town, with 35.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rosiclare is a city of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Rosiclare who work in healthcare (11.34%), management occupations (9.97%), and teaching (9.28%).

 The per capita income in Rosiclare in 2022 was $20,080, which is low income relative to Illinois and the nation.
 This equates to an annual income of $80,320 for a family of four.
 However, Rosiclare contains both very wealthy and poor people as well.